ME-ICA/tedana/docs/multi-echo.rst

 have shown the potential for much greater data quality improvements, as well as the ability to more accurately separate visually similar signal vs noise, such as scanner based drifts vs slow changes in BOLD signal.
-More powerful methods are still being improved, and associated algorithms are still being actively developed.
+More powerful methods and associated algorithms are still being actively developed.
 Users need to have the time and knowledge to look at the denoising output from every run to make sure denoising worked as intended.